 Luckily, that’s why we’re here.

-Today, I want to bring together all the resources you need to get started printing and publishing your first book.
+Today, I’m bringing together resources to get you started printing and publishing your first book.
 If you’re new to publishing or you just want to create a book as a gift, this is exactly what you need!

 I am notorious for wanting to format before I finish writing.
 I’ll spend hours deciding on a drop cap font or getting just the right line break graphic.
 I’ve wasted entire writing sessions just picking a font to use for the first draft.